purnima99/EmotionDetection/README.md

 This project is a Django-REST API that uses a deep learning model interfacing using a simple front end.
 The model adopted in this work is an Emotion Classifier trained with audio files of the RAVDESS & TESS dataset links to which are in the Appendix.

-This project presents a deep learning classifier able to predict the emotions of a human speaker encoded in an audio file.
+This project presents a deep learning classifier able to detect the emotions of a human speaker encoded in an audio file.
 The classifier is trained using 2 different datasets, RAVDESS and TESS, and has an overall F1 score of 80% on 8 classes (neutral, calm, happy, sad, angry, fearful, disgust and surprised).

 Feature set information -